core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - L  and the 'L' element of the 'info' array are the size of the key for the AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}), in bytes.

-If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in {{Sections 4.1 and 4.2 of RFC7748}}, before using the X25519 and X448 functions defined in {{Section 5 of RFC7748}}.
+If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in {{Sections 4.1 and 4.2 of RFC7748}}, before using the X25519 or X448 functions defined in {{Section 5 of RFC7748}}.
 For further details, see {{montgomery}}.
-ECC asymmetric keys in Montgomery or Weirstrass form are used directly in the key agreement algorithm without coordinate mapping.
+ECC asymmetric keys in Montgomery or Weierstrass form are used directly in the key agreement algorithm without coordinate mapping.

 After establishing a partially or completely new Security Context (see {{ssec-sec-context-persistence}} and {{sec-group-key-management}}), the old pairwise keys MUST be deleted.
 Since new Sender/Recipient Keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use the new Sender/Recipient Keys when deriving new pairwise keys.